Should I File an Insurance Claim for a Pedestrian Accident?

 When it comes to pedestrian accidents, there are two types of insurance that may be involved: auto insurance and non-auto insurance.

-Auto insurance is insurance carried by the driver of the vehicle that hit the pedestrian, while non-auto insurance is insurance carried by the pedestrian.
+• Auto insurance is insurance carried by the driver of the vehicle that hit the pedestrian

 Here are the three specific scenarios when we highly recommend a pedestrian file a claim: